angristan/firstfm-ios/README.md

   whole app slower.
 Luckily, the app does not suffer much from this since the Spotify API is very fast, and memoization
     + async mechanism are used.
 - Artwork do not always match in cases of homonyms ☹️

+*Update*: The app now uses a self-made API: [spotify-search-proxy](https://github.com/angristan/spotify-search-proxy), which adds another layer of cache in front of the Spotify API.

 ### Listenings reports